-Demographic trends and migration patterns are difficult to predict, but when comparing household data from aerial photography during 2005/6 with aerial photography during 2009-2011, there appears to be some migration from rural areas to the various urban centers in the district, as well as areas where infrastructure is provided.
-This is consistent with the reality that can be seen in the field.
+Demographic trends and migration patterns are difficult to predict, but when comparing household data from 2009 to 2013, there appears to be some migration from rural areas to the various urban centers in the district, as well as areas where infrastructure is provided.
+This is consistent with the reality that can be seen in the field, where in some rural areas up to 30% of traditional dwellings are abandoned and people have moved to areas where services are provided.

-The following graph show urban and rural percentage household growth per LM in the district over a 4 year period between 2005/2006 and 2009-2011.
+The following graph show urban and rural percentage household growth per LM in the district over a 4 year period between 2009 to 2013.